FaeqAlrimawi/SharingIncidentKnowledge/README.md

 We propose two automated techniques that can be used to facilitate the sharing of security incident knowledge across different cyber-physical systems.

 We provide the implementation of the two techniques: incident pattern **extraction** and **instantiation**.
-We also give [Demo Data][4] to allow one to demonstrate the use of both techniques.
+We also give [Demo Data][4] to allow one to use and test both techniques.

 ### Incident Pattern Extraction Technique